code-423n4/2022-08-foundation/README.md

 Note: Slither currently crashes on the `try/catch` blocks in our code.
 In order to generate these results, we temporarily removed the `try/catch` blocks.

 You can use the [`slither` branch](https://github.com/code-423n4/2022-08-foundation/tree/slither) in this repo to run Slither locally.
 This code has been modified to allow Slither to run locally [with minimal changes](https://github.com/code-423n4/2022-08-foundation/compare/main..slither), but the changes are not part of this contest and we removed mocks so tests will not run on that branch -- please validate your findings against the `main` branch before submitting!

+> You may need to upgrade Slither, these results were run with `0.8.3`.